Ahsome/NIMA-Notes/Med Notes/Diseases/Reproductive/Breast Cancer.md

 ## Peau d'orange management:
 Steps of management include:
 1. Initial presentation screening, look for symptoms such as dimpling of skin.
 See [[#Investigations]]
+2. Exclude other causes of erythema and swelling of breast, such as **infections**.
+Do routine checks s
-2. Diagnostic mammography +/- USS
+3. Diagnostic mammography +/- USS
+4. If present, follow management based on diagosis

 ## Paget disease management:
 Steps of management include: